 Today I have not one but two mini slimline cards for you!
 These are super quick and easy to make and the best part is the beautiful backgrounds are already created for you!
 I will be using the gorgeous Blurry Flurries pattern papers to create my cards.
 There are SO many beautiful designs to choose from.
 This pattern paper pack includes 24 double sided 6 x 6 sheets with two each of 12 different designs on front and two each of 12 different designs on back!
 Each sheet allows for two slimline panels to be cut from them making mass producing so quick and easy!
 I will be using the Snowflake Season stamp set from Simon Says Stamp.
 This set is filled with so many beautiful detailed snowflakes along with fun sentiments and greetings for the winter season.
 If you haven’t yet heard, Simon Says Stamp has a brand new release that started today!
-You can find those items HERE.
 Let’s get started on today’s cards!!

 I will be doing all of my work today on my Tim Holtz Glass Media Mat.